heimskr/why/ISA.md

 The assembly syntax for type `3` entries defines a template.
 Multiple type `3` entries will be generated per template depending on how many instructions reference the type `3` entry.
 In the example below, only one entry is generated per template because each template occurs in a single continuous span.
 If a `!2` instruction were added after the last `!3` instruction, two type `3` entries would be generated for the template with index 2.

-## <a name="prog-reloc"></a>Relocation Data Section
-Relocation data allows the linker to combine multiple binaries.
-Some instructions have immediate values that contain not an absolute value but instead an address or an address plus a constant offset.
-Jumps to labels are the most common example.

-The upper 61 bits of the first word of a relocation data entry represent the index of the symbol in the symbol table, while the next two bits are `0` if the value to relocate is 8 bytes wide, `2` if it's the lower 4 bytes of the symbol's address or `3` if it's the upper 4 bytes of the symbol's address.
-A value of `1` is invalid.
-The lowest bit of the first word is `1` if the value to be relocated is in the data section or `0` if it's in the code section.
-The second word is the signed offset to be applied to the symbol's location.
-The third and final word is the address of the value relative to the start of the code section.

 ### Assembly syntax
 <pre>
 #debug